-I am looking for graduate students to join our lab, especially those interested in using autonomic physiological or other biological measures.
-If you are interested in earning your PhD in Psychology at the University of Toronto, click here for more information.
+HEAL is looking for new graduate students to start in the 2023-2024 academic year.
+If you are interested in earning your PhD in Psychology at the University of Toronto, click here for more information and the application.

 Rachel Forbes is a Ph.D student in Social/ Personality Psychology.
 Her primary research interests focus on morality, specifically individuals’ perceptions of others’ unethical behaviour.
 She is interested in how moral outrage is influenced by social relational factors like power or closeness.
 She also investigates whether and how individuals can be seen as redeemed after acting unethically.

 Yachen Li is a Ph.D student in Social/ Personality Psychology.
 She is interested in how emotions interact with rational cognitive processes.
 More specifically, her interests focus on self-transcendent emotions (i.e. awe, elevation) – their physiological correlates, and their effect on social cognition and decision-making.
 In a related line a research, she is interested in how people update their judgment of other people’s moral characters in light of mixed positive and negative moral information.

 Jaweria Qaiser is a Ph.D student in Social/Personality Psychology.
 Her primary research interests focus on what compels individuals to cooperate and coordinate at the dyadic and group levels, factors influencing such coordination, and how such coordination, or lack thereof, influences wellbeing.
 She is especially interested in the role of prosocial emotions and its physiological underpinnings.
 Her past work has investigated physiological sharing at the dyadic level during compassionate contexts.